Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 - you have to tag the image to be pushed as `<your_Dockerhub_login>/demo-multi-stage:0.1` instead of `bkarpov/demo-multi-stage:0.1`

 1. Get the project code.
-Copy all following commands at once, paste them to Linux terminal and hit <Enter>

 ```
 git clone https://github.com/Alliedium/devops-course-2022.git